Wetlands and Wildlife Care Center of Orange County

 (she/her/hers)

-Andrea Jacobs Takla is the Vice Chair on the Wetlands and Wildlife Care Center (WWCC) Board of Directors.
 An Orange County native, Andrea grew up in San Clemente, playing four years on San Clemente High School's women's championship Varsity basketball team.
 Andrea graduated college cum laude, earning her B.A. in Sociology from the University of Washington.
 Immediately following college, Andrea received an academic scholarship to attend California Western School of Law in San Diego where she also graduated cum laude.
 In law school, Andrea participated in Law Review and published an article about prison guard abuse against inmates and the need for prison reform.
 She was also strongly influenced by a course in Animal Law where she learned about factory farming, animal testing, and wrote her seminar paper on the impact of sonar testing on marine mammals.

 Since graduating law school, Andrea has dedicated her life to ensuring equal justice for indigent individuals charged with federal criminal offenses, including financial crimes, firearms offenses, drug trafficking, and violent crimes.
 An avid animal lover, Andrea previously volunteered at the Pacific Marine Mammal Center in Laguna Beach as a docent educating public visitors and student groups.
 In her free time, Andrea loves to travel the world with her husband and cuddle with their two rescue dogs.